djpasseyjr/graphinference/README.md

 source graphinf_venv/bin/activate
 ```

 This will initialize a virtual environment.
-The `deactivate` command
-turns it off.
+All the Python necessary packages will be installed *within* this repo.
+The `deactivate` bash/zsh command turns this off and uses your system python packages.

 **3. Install Dependencies and Package Via `pip`**